jasonyzhang/relpose/docs/dataset.md

 ## Preparing Your Own Dataset

-For inference on your own video
+For inference on your own video, you can use the `CustomDataset` class in `relpose/dataset/custom.py`.
+You will need to provide a directory of images and a directory of masks or bounding boxes.
+The masks are simply used to compute bounding boxes.